Frequently Asked Questions

 Where is the program offered?

-This program is online with two, five-day face-to-face meetings per term at the West Los Angeles Graduate Campus.
+This program is primarily online with required meetings at the West Los Angeles Graduate Campus.

 When are classes held?